lmb-freiburg/robustmvd/rmvd/data/README.md

 - ScanNet
 - Tanks and Temples

-Datasets can come in different types, depending on the structure of the provided data.
+Datasets can come in different formats regarding the structure of the provided data.
 Currently only one type is supported:
 - Multi-view depth (mvd): each sample contains multiple views and one view is assigned as keyview

 Some datasets have different splits, e.g. `train` and `test`, or some custom splits, e.g. the `Eigen` split of KITTI.

+---

 ## Setup
 All datasets need to be downloaded and some need to be preprocessed before they can be used.
 For some datasets,